 An automatic dosing system uses probes to detect disinfectant levels or activity.
 This information is fed back to a controller which automatically adjusts the dose rate of the continuous metered dosing system.
 There are various levels of sophistication with automatic dosing systems which may include data logging, and download capabilities.

 Public Swimming Pool and Spa Pool Advisory Document provides detailed explanations and information on disinfection, pool chemistry, risk assessment and other issues relevant to swimming pool operation.
-It may be found at the NSW Health swimming pool web site at:

 Public swimming pool issues may be discussed with an environmental health officer at a local Public Health Unit: http, or at your local council.